nicholeuf/udemy/course-react-ts-portfolio/jbook/packages/local-client/README.md

 - Using indexDB to cache npm modules from unpkg
 - Using iframe to isolate code execution by posting bundled code via a message
 - Monaco code editor with jsx syntax highlighting
+- Immer is used for reducer state changes

 # Getting Started with Create React App